- Define your organization's overall goals

 - Determine what activities are popular

-- Consider your demographics - age, marital status, cultural diversity, etc.
+- Consider your demographics - age, marital status, cultural diversity and so on

-Consider the best way to recognize your volunteers after the event (for example, host a small celebration at the very end, showcase / thank your volunteers in your community newsletter, invite volunteers to an annual volunteer gala, etc.).
+Consider the best way to recognize your volunteers after the event (for example, host a small celebration at the very end, showcase/thank your volunteers in your community newsletter, invite volunteers to an annual volunteer gala and so on).

 How do you plan to use the evaluation information?
 This will help determine who to collect information from (participants, committee, and/or volunteers) and how to collect it.